siddhantmittal024/Weather/README.md

-# Weather
+# Weather App - React.Js

-MY FIRST PERSONAL PROJECT

-USED REACT.JS ALONG WITH BASIC API CALLS
+USED REACT.JS ALONG WITH BASIC API CALLS(Axios and Responses)

-FULLY RESPONSIVE DESIGN
+React Hooks Lifecycle, also imported data from a JSON file for recommendation section.

+API used: openweathermap.org

+React/React-Components with webpack

+Fully Responsive Design

 DO GIVE IT A LOOK:
 https://siddhantmittal024.github.io/Weather/